libAtoms/QUIP/README.md

     are:

     - Python 3.x
     - [NumPy](http://www.numpy.org)
     - [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) (``ase``)
     - [f90wrap](https://github.com/jameskermode/f90wrap)
     - (optional) [SciPy](http://www.scipy.org)
     - (optional) [matscipy](https://github.com/libAtoms/matscipy).

-    The required versions can be installed with `pip install -r quippy/requirements.txt`.

-8. If you are using a Python virtual environment (virtualenv) and would like to install ``quippy`` into it, ensure the environment is activated (``source <env_dir>/bin/activate``, where ``<env_dir>`` is the root of your virtual environment) _before_ building ``quippy`` (otherwise library versions may cause unexpected conflicts).
+    If you are using a Python virtual environment (virtualenv) and would like to install ``quippy`` into it, ensure the environment is activated (``source <env_dir>/bin/activate``, where ``<env_dir>`` is the root of your virtual environment) _before_ building ``quippy`` (otherwise library versions may cause unexpected conflicts).

+    The required versions can be installed with:

+        pip install src/f90wrap

 9. To compile the Python wrappers (``quippy``), run::

         make quippy